PZM-2: History

-It was created in the USSR in the 1960s for the engineering troops of the Soviet Armed Forces, but found wide application in many civilian sectors.
-The machine is mounted on the basis of the T-155 light artillery tractor, created on the basis of the T-150K agricultural wheeled tractor of the Kharkiv Tractor Plant.
+The PZM-2 was created in the USSR in the 1960s for the engineering troops of the Soviet Armed Forces, but found wide application in the civilian sector.
+The machine is mounted on the chassis of the T-155 light artillery tractor, created on the basis of the T-150K agricultural wheeled tractor of the Kharkiv Tractor Plant.
 The working unit PZM-2 is a bar chain organ.
 In addition, there is auxiliary bulldozer equipment and a winch.
 In frozen soils, the machine ensures the excavation of trenches only.

 In 2013, one PZM-2 earthmoving machine was modernized in Ukraine, receiving a modernized hydraulic system.

 Technical specifications

 The vehicle is powered by a 165 horsepower (123 kW) SZMD-62 turbocharged diesel engine.
 The transmission has six forward and two reverse gears, with an additional six slower gears for digging.
 To achieve sufficient traction, the vehicle was also equipped with a 5,000 kg hydromechanically driven winch, which was located at the front of the machine.
 The PZM-2 has a roller chain on which there are digging buckets, and it is driven mechanically by the main tractor engine.
 A sliding plate is attached to the front of the vehicle.
 This is used to prepare the site of the trench or, traditionally, for earthmoving and dozer and soil leveling tasks.

-All the mentioned works are performed in any climatic conditions in the temperature range from −40 ºС to + 40 ºС.
+All the mentioned activities can be performed in any climatic conditions in the temperature range from −40 ºС to + 40 ºС.